lvxiaoxin/React-Official-Tutorial-Demo-in-Functional-Components-Style/README.md

 Have fun.

+In addition, here is a live demo: https://lvxiaoxin.github.io/React-Official-Tutorial-Demo-in-Functional-Components-Style/

 ---

 Personally, I don't like use 'class' in JavaScript since it's fake, which is just a syntax sugar with prototype chain.
 Hopefully, with TypeScript it's way more easy for us to do OOP.
 But for JavaScript, I think it's better to use Objects and Delegate oriented design pattern, and avoid to use 'class' as much as possible.